mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ## Getting started
 Before we can start playing with any data structures, we need to understand what exactly data structures are and how to compare them.
 We'll start by distinguishing the tools (data structures) from their broader purpose ([abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type)) before covering [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation), a metric for comparing the speed of operations on data structures.

+We'll also regularly reiterate that **there is no "perfect" data structure**. _<u>The utility of a data structure is driven entirely by how it is used</u>._ It's essential, then, to understand your program's needs when choosing the right tool for the job.

 ### Data structures vs. abstract data types
 In programming $-$ as well as in real life! $-$ there are generally many ways to accomplish a task.
 Let's say, for example, that you want to dig a hole in your backyard.
-You have at your disposal a pitchfork, sledgehammer, saw, and shovel.
+You have at your disposal a pitchfork, hammer, saw, and shovel.
 Each of these can be thought of as a "data structure" in the sense that **they are specific means for accomplishing your task.**

 But if you separate out <i><u>the task</u></i> from <i><u>how you accomplish the task</u></i>, you can see that these specific tools are filling the role of "digging tool."
 This "digging tool" is your **abstract data type:** a means of digging. _<u>How you actually dig</u>_ is the data structure.
 The abstract data type is a theoretical entity, while the data structure is an actual _implementation_ of that entity.